The GNU Affero General License

 Sorry for the confusion, we hate name changes too, but for our user-base the old 'php' prefix wasn't

-the immidiately recognizable label that was intended.
+the immediately recognizable label that it was intended to be.

 'Save' saves your order; your red, unsaved order choices will turn green once they're successfully

 saved.
 'Ready' means you have finished entering your orders, and are ready to continue to the next turn.
 If everyone is 'Ready' the

 game continues right away, speeding up the game.